MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/desktop-to-uwp-supported-api.md

 ## APIs that have dependencies on UWP-only UI features

 Some WinRT APIs were designed specifically for UI scenarios in a UWP app.
-Those APIs do not behave properly in a desktop app due to threading model and other platform differences.
-Those APIs, and other WinRT APIs that have dependencies on them, aren't supported for use in a desktop app.
+Those APIs do not behave properly in desktop apps due to threading model and other platform differences.
+Those APIs, and other WinRT APIs that have dependencies on them, aren't supported for use in desktop apps.

 ### Core unsupported classes